 As an academic unit of Saint Louis University in St. Louis, Missouri, USA, Saint Louis University ― Madrid is accredited through the University's accrediting body, the Higher Learning Commission (HLC).

 The Institutional Actions Council (IAC) of the HLC voted to continue the accreditation of Saint Louis University in 2022, with the next comprehensive evaluation set for 2031-32.

 In addition, the University is accredited by appropriate professional bodies for specific programs.
 The Richard A. Chaifetz School of Business, through which the Madrid Campus offers its business programs, is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
-Engineering courses offered in Madrid align with those offered by Parks College of Engineering, Aviation and Technology, accredited by the Accreditation Board of Engineering Technology (ABET).
+Engineering courses offered in Madrid align with those offered by the School of Science and Engineering, accredited by the Accreditation Board of Engineering Technology (ABET).
 Our art history program is accredited by the National Association of Schools of Art and Design (NASAD).
 For a full listing of the University's accreditations, consult the Office of the Provost.

 SLU-Madrid has official recognition and authorization to operate as a U.S. institution in Spain, the first U.S. university to achieve this status.
-In 1996, the Comunidad de Madrid Regional Government authorized Saint Louis University in Spain, also known as Saint Louis Madrid Campus, as a center of post-secondary education, granting it permission to deliver U.S. degree programs in Madrid (Orden 1999/96 BOCM 23.10.96).
+In 1996, the Comunidad de Madrid Regional Government authorized Saint Louis University in Spain, also known as Saint Louis University — Madrid Campus, as a center of post-secondary education, granting it permission to deliver U.S. degree programs in Madrid (Orden 1999/96 BOCM 23.10.96).
 On an annual basis, the Madrid Campus submits a report on enrollment, changes in programs, faculty and financial accounting to the regional government.

 These accreditations ensure that students who earn Saint Louis University degrees are entitled to the rights and privileges pertaining to them, for example, eligibility to apply for advanced study or to apply for licensure in certain professions in the United States.
 SLU's liberal arts degrees (Bachelor of Arts, Bachelor of Science), however, are not automatically recognized as equivalent to official degrees offered by Spanish universities.